Conflict of Interest Policy for University Trustees and Officers

 Disclosure is required, and abstention or recusal may be necessary, whenever a Trustee or Officer or a related party (as described below) engages in the following activity:

-- has a material interest in any transaction or any proposed transaction to which the University was or is to be a party, or serves as a director, officer, trustee, partner, employer, or employee of any person or entity having a material interest in an actual or proposed transaction with the University or the Medical Center, or
+- has a material interest in any transaction or any proposed transaction to which the University or any of its related organizations was or is to be a party, or serves as a director, officer, trustee, partner, employer, or employee of any person or entity having a material interest in an actual or proposed transaction with the University or any of its related organizations, or

-- serves as a director, officer, trustee, partner, employer, or employee of any person or entity that competes directly with the University or the Medical Center, holds more than 5% of the stock or equity of any such organization, or has received substantial compensation, gifts, or services from any such organization or person.
+- serves as a director, officer, trustee, partner, employer, or employee of any person or entity that competes directly with the University or any of its related organizations, holds more than 5% of the stock or equity of any such organization, or has received substantial compensation, gifts, or services from any such organization or person.

 For purposes of Paragraphs (A) and (B) above, a related party shall be defined as: one’s spouse, domestic partner, ancestors, children, grandchildren, great-grandchildren, siblings (whether by whole or half-blood), or the spouses of children, grandchildren, great-grandchildren, or siblings.

-All conflict of interest disclosures and related discussions will be held in confidence to the maximum extent possible, but shall be shared with the Chair of the Board, the Committee on Trusteeship, and the University’s President, General Counsel, and external auditors.
+All conflict of interest disclosures and related discussions will be held in confidence to the maximum extent possible, but shall be shared with the Chair of the Board, the Committee on Trusteeship and Governance, and the University’s President, General Counsel, and external auditors, as appropriate.

 All Trustees and Officers must annually disclose actual and potential conflicts of interest by completing a Confidential Conflict of Interest Disclosure Statement, and these disclosures must be updated as new information becomes available that could affect the Trustee’s or Officer’s stated interests.

-The University’s Vice President and General Counsel, in consultation with the Committee on Trusteeship and senior University administration, will compile the disclosures into a confidential database and prepare for each Trustee and Officer a written acknowledgment of the disclosure that identifies any pending University transactions that may be affected by the disclosure.
-The Chair of the Board will also review all disclosed potential conflicts of interest before making Board committee assignments.
-Regardless of these efforts, any Trustee and Officer having an actual or potential conflict of interest must: (i) promptly call the conflict to the attention of the Chair of the Board, the Chair of the Committee on Trusteeship, or the University’s Vice President and General Counsel, and (ii) abstain from participating in or voting on the matter.
+The University’s Vice President and General Counsel, in consultation with the Committee on Trusteeship and senior University administration, will compile the disclosures into a confidential database to facilitate identification of potential University transactions that may be affected by the disclosure and to assist the Chair of the Board in making committee assignments.
+Regardless of these efforts, any Trustee and Officer having an actual or potential conflict of interest must: (i) promptly call the conflict to the attention of the Chair of the Board, the Chair of the Committee on Trusteeship and Governance, or the University’s Vice President and General Counsel, and (ii) abstain from participating in or voting on the matter.
 Actions in this regard will be reflected in any official meeting minutes.